-In addition to the additive tree identification routines just described, there are two more illustrated below, called atreefit.m and atreefnd.m; these two M-files are direct analogues of ultrafit.m and ultrafnd.m introduced in an earlier section.
-Again, the complete-link target, sc\completelink\target, can be used in atreefit.m (producing a structure with VAF of 94.89%); atreefnd.m generates the same additive tree as cent\ultrafnd\confnd.m with a VAF of 98.56%.
+In addition to the additive tree identification routines just described, there are two more illustrated below, called atreefit.m and atreefnd.m; these two M-files are direct analogues of ultrafit.m and ultrafnd.m introduced in an earlier chapter.
+Again, the complete-link target, sc\completelink\target.dat, can be used in atreefit.m (producing a structure with VAF of 94.89%); atreefnd.m generates the same additive tree as cent\ultrafnd\confnd.m with a VAF of 98.56%.
 The M-file, atreedec.m, provides a mechanism for decomposing any given additive tree matrix into an ultrametric and a centroid metric matrix (where the root is situated halfway along the longest path).
-The form of the usage is:
+The form of the usage is where prox is the input (additive tree) proximity matrix (still with a zero main diagonal and a dissimilarity interpretation); constant is a nonnegative number (less than or equal to the maximum proximity value) that controls the positivity of the constructed ultrametric values; ulmetric is the ultrametric component of the decomposition; ctmetric is the centroid metric component (given by values, $g_1, \ldots, g_n$ , assigned to each of the objects, some of which may be negative depending on the input proximity matrix and constant used).